We try to give each pupil the opportunity to make excellent progress in each of the National Curriculum subjects.

 Mathematics; English / Literacy, including guided reading, phonics and Spelling, Grammar and Punctuation sessions; Science; Computing; Art and Design; Music; Design and Technology; History; PE; Geography and Languages; Personal, Social, Health & Citizenship Education and Food Technology.

-For more information on our curriculum planning for this academic year please download the documents to the left-hand side of the page.
+For more information on our curriculum planning for this academic year please download the documents below.
 Here you will find a breakdown of what your child will be covering by year group.

 At Quay Academy we choose to teach phonics through a scheme called ‘Read Write Inc’.
 We invest in this award winning programme as we believe it is the most effective and engaging way to teach children how to Read and Write.